CPSC Posts Product Safety Warnings to its Web Site

 News provided byU.S.
 Consumer Product Safety Commission

-CPSC Warns Consumers to Immediately Stop Using ILIKER Pajama Sets Due to Risk of Serious Injury or Death from Burns; Violates Mandatory Standard for Children's Sleepwear (26-056)
+CPSC Warns Consumers to Immediately Stop Using Uuoeebb Infant Walkers Due to Risk of Serious Injury or Death from Fall and Entrapment; Violates Mandatory Standard for Infant Walkers (26-080)

 About the U.S. CPSC